Nhujarski/ThreeJS-Sphere/README.md

 # A ThreeJS animated Sphere

+### Project Description

-> built to learn the basics of ThreeJS and create a simple scene
+> Built to learn the basics of ThreeJS and create a simple scene
+> Sphere rotates and when you click and drag over sphere it changes color and direction.

 ## Run using